Overview

 Result:

-• The duplicate is excluded.
+• The position is within range.

 Example: